neelbandiwadekar08-hub/XML-Tag-Prompting-Technique/README.md

-# 🧠 Structured Prompting with Claude: The XML Label Method
+# 🧠 Structured Prompting with Claude: The XML Tag Method

 > Stop writing one big paragraph.
 Label your sections instead.
 > Claude reads labeled prompts the way a professional reads a brief: clearly, completely, and without guessing.